Dvlv/Pyle/README.md

 - Your main.pyle file is only for importing other files and defining variables, do not write any styling info in main.pyle

 ##Output
-- Pyle renders all styles to style.css, unless you specify a custom output file with `-f filename.css`
+- Pyle renders all styles to style.css, unless you specify a custom output file with `-c filename.css`
 - Include the generated css file in your html as usual

 ##Running